Wednesday, July 19 - Saturday, July 22, 2017 | Denver, CO

 At the end of this course, you will be able to:

-- Demonstrate an understanding of common clinical problems seen in maternity care.
+- Demonstrate an understanding of common clinical problems seen in maternity care, centered on the family.

 - Construct evidence-based strategies to diagnose and treat common conditions related to maternity care.